-While talking about our ideal days and our dream romantic holidays is exciting and gives us insight into each others ideas of romance, talking about how you can include romance in your daily lives is just as, if not more, important.
+While talking about our ideal days and our dream romantic holidays is exciting and gives us insight into each other’s ideas of romance, talking about how you can include romance in your daily lives is just as, if not more, important.

-Romance doesn’t have to be big, elaborate, over the top gestures – it’s more about the little things we do over and over again that add up.
+Romance doesn’t have to be big, elaborate, over-the-top gestures – it’s more about the little things we do over and over again that add up.

 6 – What Is Your Favourite Thing About Our Relationship?

 The words we use matter, and using positive words and talking to each other in positive ways about your relationship is important.

 7 – How Do You Feel ‘Romance’ Has Changed Since We’ve Been Married?